jordaneremieff/djantic/README.md

 - [x] Support basic field types
 - [x] Sub-model support for forward and reverse relations
 - [ ] Postgres field types
+- [ ] Look into custom validators and configurations
 - [ ] Support for multi-object querysets
 - [ ] More comprehensive support for Django features
 - [ ] HTML schema generation